From: John 20:1-9

 F. The slothful man turns to dangerous diversions, like bad company, drinking, gambling.
 How true the saying: "An idle mind is the devil's workshop."

 A. Learn the duties of your calling or state in life.
 Actually write them down, putting the principal obligations first, listing them in the order of their importance.
 Then try to take care of them in that order.
-Whatever your main work is, do that well.
+Whatever your main work is, do that well.7.
+There is no better time than Lent to root out the vice of sloth and plant the virtue of zeal and diligence.
+May Christ, the Worker, inspire and help you to work for the welfare of your body, but above all for the good of your soul.
+Amen.

 The story is told of Ethel Barrymore, of the famous family of actors.
 She was once playing in Kansas City.
 In the audience was Sinclair Lewis, who remarked after the performance: "Ethel, I don't believe you did as well as you could this afternoon.
 You let us down."